Arjun-Kumar-Pareek/newProject/README.md

-command to start project (1). npm install in both folder client and main  (2). use npm start command to start server in both folder client and main  (3). using postman collection (which provide in this project) add some player and user using api in postman  (4). in  server/controllers/userController.js  file i use some static userId please update this id after add a user via postman.
+command to start project  -
+(1). npm install in both folder client and server
+(2). use npm start command to start server in both folder client and server
+(3). using postman collection (which provide in this project) add some player and user using api in postman .